Solar leases: What to know before you sign

 On the other hand, solar leases might not be the best choice if you want to maximize long-term savings and have access to financing.
 They can also complicate things if you plan to sell your home in the next 5-10 years, since the buyer will need to assume your lease or you'll need to buy it out early.
 If you prefer full ownership and control over your energy system, or can benefit from state and local solar tax incentives by owning your system, a solar loan or cash purchase will typically serve you better.

-The right choice isn't about which option is "best"—it's about which trade-offs align with your financial priorities.
-If you're comparing options, consider getting quotes for both solar loans and solar leases so you can see the numbers side-by-side.
+It's best to compare all solar financing options and decide which trade-offs align with your financial priorities.
+Even if you're leaning toward one option, we recommend gathering quotes for both solar loans and solar leases so you can see the numbers side-by-side.

 - Vetted installers